Chapter 5: Object-Oriented Programming

 self.balance -= amount

 print(f"Withdrew {amount} successfully.
-Current balance is {self.balance}.")
+Current balance is {self.balance}.")class Account:

 def __init__(self, balance):